Freedom of Information

-If you have a complaint regarding the way the council is handling your requirements regarding the Freedom of Information Act 2000, you should in the first instance complain to the Council.
-It is unlikely that your compliant would be dealt with by the Information Commissioner unless you have exhausted the council’s own complaints procedure first.
+If you have a complaint regarding the way the council is handling your requirements regarding the Freedom of Information Act 2000, you should in the first instance make a complaint to the council.
+We have a formal procedure for dealing with complaints relating to this.
+It is unlikely that your complaint would be dealt with by the Information Commissioner unless you have exhausted the council’s own complaints procedure first.

 Telephone: 01625 545700 (main switchboard - ask for Freedom of Information)

 Any comments and/or suggestions intended to improve the content of the Scheme and concerning the access arrangements are welcomed and valued.